 It is perhaps logical then that the most recently passed anti-discrimination law in the country would use the most contemporary terminology.
 Nevertheless, the achievements of the Act, and the breadth of the protected attributes that are covered, should still be celebrated.

 In particular, the Sex Discrimination Amendment (Sexual Orientation, Gender Identity and Intersex Status) Act 2013 was the first national anti-discrimination law in the world to explicitly include intersex status as a stand-alone protected attribute.
+Although, it should be noted that, in the March 2017 Darlington Statement, intersex activists called for this terminology to be replaced by the protected attribute ‘sex characteristics’ as being more accurate and more inclusive.

-The definitions of the other protected attributes introduced – sexual orientation and gender identity – are also progressive in that they do not reinforce a sex or gender ‘binary’.
+The definitions of the other protected attributes introduced – sexual orientation and gender identity – are progressive in that they do not reinforce a sex or gender ‘binary’.

 Sexual orientation in the Act refers to attraction to “the same sex” or “a different sex” (rather than the opposite sex), while the definition of gender identity does not require a transgender person to identify as male or female (and does not impose any medical or surgical requirements to receive protection either).

-Overall, then, the Sex Discrimination Act 1984 is undeniably strong in terms of the protected attributes that it covers.
+Overall, then, the Sex Discrimination Act 1984 is strong in terms of the protected attributes that it covers.
 Unfortunately, it is mostly downhill from here.

 Under sub-section 37(1), the Act provides religious organisations with extremely broad special rights to discriminate against LGBT[vi] Australians: